pajicf/scroll-multisig-and-nft/README.md

 2. `cd scroll-multisig-and-nft`
 3. `brownie test` - To run the tests
 4. `brownie compile` - To compile and build the smart contracts
-5. `brownie run ./scripts/deploy.py --network scroll-main` - To deploy the contracts
+5. `brownie run ./scripts/deploy.py --network scroll-alpha` - To deploy the contracts
 _!In the next steps don't forget to replace values with your own!_
-6. `brownie run ./scripts/transfer_ownership.py [NFT_ADDRESS] [MULTISIG_ADDRESS] --network scroll-main` - To transfer NFT ownership to the multisig
+6. `brownie run ./scripts/transfer_ownership.py main [NFT_ADDRESS] [MULTISIG_ADDRESS] --network scroll-alpha` - To transfer NFT ownership to the multisig
-7. `brownie run ./scripts/multisig_script.py [NFT_ADDRESS] [MULTISIG_ADDRESS] --network scroll-main` - To mint the NFT through the multisig
+7. `brownie run ./scripts/multisig_script.py main [NFT_ADDRESS] [MULTISIG_ADDRESS] --network scroll-alpha` - To mint the NFT through the multisig